'The people I trust are my eyes': Hunters with disabilities hail new program

 Tabor said his grandfathers recently passed away, limiting his opportunities to hunt.

 Kaylee Campagna, of Williston, is the manager of Wheelin’ Sportsmen in Vermont.
-Wheeln’ Sportsmen is a National Wild Turkey Federation program that pairs disabled hunters with mentors who help them hunt.
+Wheelin’ Sportsmen is a National Wild Turkey Federation program that pairs disabled hunters with mentors who help them hunt.

 “I volunteered some of my time to the one in Ohio for a while,” she said, which gave her the idea to bring the program to Vermont.